 5 Students will recognize the universality and applicability of the laws of physics, such as conservation laws, and will be able to use these laws to approach novel situations and solve problems

 How to apply:

 You can apply for this degree using the website www.applyonline.unsw.edu.au .
 The program code you'll need is 7440.
-The closing date was 26 November 2017 but we are accepting late applications up to 31st December 2017 (extensions on this date are not possible as the course starts early January).
+The closing date is expected to be sometime in November 2018 for the January 2019 intake (extensions on this date are not possible as the course starts early January).

 Scholarships are available through the department of eductaion to cover some of the cost of this graduate certificate.
 You can find out more about these scholarships using the links below.

 You can apply for university courses to count towards your NESA accreditation hours.
 There is a form you can complete here: